Luxembourg’s National Housing Week

 In case a young couple decides to build a new house, they have quick access to their home loan and are free to determine both the borrowing rate (which remains unchanged throughout the duration of the contract) as well as the amount of the monthly repayments.
 This concept does not require a minimum saving amount!

 BHW KomfortBausparen offers everyone who's under 25, a young person’s bonus of 0,6% on the contract value.

 The BHW WohnBausparen Plus contract is destined for people who plan on constructing or buying a real estate object and need financing over 50.000 euros and above.
 It allows you to choose a borrowing rate (1,25% or 2,35%) as well as the monthly repayment amount.
 This concept offers a flexible financing rate, which adapts to any customer’s personal situation.

 Since the start of the 2017 tax year, the government has introduced a new clause.
 Thus, if at the end of the contract, the funds in the scheme are not used towards the primary residence, a subsequent home savings scheme will not be tax deductible.

 Since the tax reform of 2017, the deductions applicable in the framework of a home savings scheme vary according to the age of the taxable person.
-Thus, if one person in the couple (or both) are between 18 and 40 years old, as at 1 January of the tax year, they can deduct 2 x 1.344 euros.
-Otherwise, it's 672 euros per person.
+For example, in the case of a 4-person household (couple with 2 children), if one of the parents is between 18 and 40 years old on 1 January of the tax year, the deductible limit of 672 euros is doubled for all persons in the household.
+Thus, the deductible amount is 4 x 1.344 euros.